 The hashtag for this event is #opendev09

-This workshop was held concurrently with a workshop on open development as part of open innovation.
+This workshop was held concurrently with a workshop on engaging community in open development.

 The event is free to UK higher and further education.